vue-macros/vue-macros/docs/features/jsx-directive.md

 ## Dynamic Arguments

-It is possible to use a JavaScript expression in a directive argument by wrapping it with a pair of `$`:
+It is also possible to use a JavaScript expression in a directive argument by wrapping it with a pair of `$`:

 `v-model`